ase-unipi/BeepBeepPrimer/README.rst

 How to run the app
 -------------------

+ATTENTION : statistics won't work on Chrome or Safari, but seriously, who still use them ?

 For this application to work, you need to create a Strava API application see https://strava.github.io/api/#access and https://www.strava.com/settings/api